 So the folks at Enron had to write language that allowed them to pretend like it was all disclosed, but people just didn't understand it.
 So you see, “mandating plain language, that is plain enough so that any reasonably intelligent investor can understand it, puts a strong legal restriction on people who try to attempt fraud,” says Lutz.

-18:02 — The direct-mail business, which counts on a 1% return rate for its sustenance, is a perfect opportunity for consumers to fight back against doublespeak, by simply ripping up misleading or unclear offers and sending them back to the solicitor in the pre-paid envelope so that they pay postage, without netting a return.
+18:02 — The direct-mail business, which counts on a 1% return rate for its sustenance, is a perfect opportunity for consumers to fight back against doublespeak by simply ripping up misleading or unclear offers and sending them back to the solicitor in the pre-paid envelope so that they pay postage, without netting a return.

-“It is interesting to note that even the Security and Exchange Commission in Washington DC does, now, have policies in place for Twittering, blogging, etc,” says Mr. Lutz.
+“It is interesting to note that even the Security and Exchange Commission in Washington DC does, now, have policies in place for Twittering, blogging, etc.,” says Mr. Lutz.
 When he was there, Chairman Cox held a press conference where he fielded questions via Twitter.

-It’s a recognition that organizations need social media policies.
-“But you have to make a clear distinction and explain to employees that when they tweet from work or home, if there’s any suggestion that they are speaking as employees of the company, they have to be very careful because they are now bringing down onto the company all that responsibility,” continues Mr. Lutz.
+It's a recognition that organizations need social media policies.
+“But you have to make a clear distinction and explain to employees that when they tweet from work or home if there's any suggestion that they are speaking as employees of the company, they have to be very careful because they are now bringing down onto the company all that responsibility,” continues Mr. Lutz.

-27:29 — The hot topic of discussion at the SEC is the use of Twitter to distribute links to financial disclosures on a public company’s website.
-Mr. Lutz discusses the SEC’s guidance on the use of websites for corporate disclosures — covered in-depth in a previous episode of this podcast with Brain Lane, partner at Gibson Dunn and Crutcher and the former Director of the Division of Corporate Finance at the US Securities and Exchange Commission and Broc Romanek, the Editor ofTheCorporateCounsel.net and a former counselor to SEC Commissioner Laura Unger — pointing out that that guidance was based on research that demonstrated the web has become a widely accessible point of disclosure.
+27:29 — The hot topic of discussion at the SEC is using Twitter to distribute links to financial disclosures on a public company's website.
+Mr. Lutz discusses the SEC's guidance on the use of websites for corporate disclosures — covered in-depth in a previous episode of this podcast with Brain Lane, partner at Gibson Dunn and Crutcher and the former Director of the Division of Corporate Finance at the US Securities and Exchange Commission and Broc Romanek, the Editor ofTheCorporateCounsel.net and a former counselor to SEC Commissioner Laura Unger — pointing out that that guidance was based on research that demonstrated the web has become a widely accessible point of disclosure.
 According to the SEC, Twitter is not widely accessible enough to fulfill the nonselective disclosure requirement.

 But his advice to others is: